UniversalDependencies/UD_French-ALTS/README.md

 **Annotation**

-The texts were first annotated in PoS, lemmatised and automatically parsed as part of the Franco-German [MICLE project](https://www.unicaen.fr/projet_de_recherche/micle/) (2021-2024) led by Professor Pierre Larrivée (University of Caen) and Professor Cecilia Poletto (University of Frankfurt).
-Earlier versions of the texts, annotated with [HT-CRISCO workflow](https://github.com/Corpus-Diachroniques-CRISCO/HT-CRISCO) incorporating the use of [HOPS parser](https://github.com/hopsparser/hopsparser), can be consulted on [CRISCO Lab's TXM server](https://txm-crisco.huma-num.fr/txm/) and via the [website](https://criscoht.unicaen.fr/).

-As part of [AUTOMATED project](https://www.unicaen.fr/projet_de_recherche/automated/) the texts were reannotated with [BertForDeprel](https://github.com/kirianguiller/BertForDeprel) parser and manually corrected using bootstrapping methodology ([Peng et al 2022](https://hal.science/hal-03846834v1)) on [ArboratorGrew](https://arborator.grew.fr/#/) software.

 Verbs and auxiliaries are annotated in verb forms (VerbForm): Inf (infinitive), Fin (conjugated) and Part (participle).
 In 1568_Terrien, congujated verbs and auxiliaries are annotated in Person and Number.

 Pronouns are annotated in type (PronType: Dem for demonstrative, Ind for indefinite, Int for interrogative, Prs for personal and Rel for relative).
 Reflexive and possessive pronouns are also tagged (Reflexive=Yes and Poss=Yes).